aqibos/ml-blog/README.md

 **This project requires certain environment variables to be set, prior to running (e.g., database credentials, pusher app keys, etc.).
 Please request access from the developer of this application at `ashah023@fiu.edu`.
 Thank you.**

 1. Download the project, either via the [browser](https://github.com/ashah023/ml-blog-api) or using using the comamnd line, using `git clone https://github.com/ashah023/ml-blog-api.git`.
 2. Install dependencies using `npm install` in the directory the project was downloaded in.
+3. Run `npm run build`.
-3. Run `npm start`.
+4. Run `npm start`.
-4. The server is now is running at `http://localhost:1338`.
+5. The server is now is running at `http://localhost:1338`.

 ## Development Installation (_ml-blog_)
 1. Follow steps 1 and 2 for Local Installation (_ml-blog_)